Siming-He/siming-he.github.io/index.md

 I enable robots to become ***analytic perceivers*** that can extract scientific insights from noisy uncurated data in the wild.
 I enable robots to become ***active perceivers*** that can collect necessary information from an initially unknown environment for diverse tasks.
 I do so by developing algorithms grounded in probability theory, information theory, and game theory.
+I am excited about the application of my research in monitoring and modeling complex ecosystems beyond human capability, because (1) a deep understanding of ecosystems is foundational to protecting them from the escalating threats, (2) unstructured wild environments are especially chanllenging for robotics.

 ## Publications
 {% include research.html %}